 Career Development & Mentoring Manager and Career Development & Mentoring Manager-Elect — coordinate International Online Mentoring Programme and career development events including symposiums and workshops

 SIG members will serve a minimum term of 24 months and be required to attend at two annual meetings within their term of service.
 Members who wish to stand for another position in the committee, whether it be during (<24 months) or after (>24 months) their term of service, will be required to stand for re-election.
 All current committee members are required to serve in their role until all elect positions and open positions have been filled in order to facilitate handover to the new members, as well as to guide the initiation of the election process, thereby completing a full cycle of service from election to election.

 Members are required to attend, at minimum, monthly meetings which may increase in frequency in the run up to the annual meeting.
 If a member misses more than three consecutive monthly meetings, without prior notice to the committee, they will be asked to step down from their position.
 Members wishing to stand down from their position before the end of their term are required to give at least one months notice, so that their position can be filled and they can handover to the new nominee.
 Vacant positions will be filled from within the committee or there will be a new call for nominations outside the committee to fill the position.

 OHBM Executive Office will serve as the central site for coordinating SIG needs.

 SIG Annual Report

-In June of each year, the OHBM Council will review the SIG’s Annual Report which details all the activities of the SIG.
+In November of each year, the OHBM Council will review the SIG’s Annual Report which details all the activities of the SIG.
 This report will be an important factor to be reviewed by the Council in determining the continuing existence of the SIG.
-The report will be submitted to Council one month prior to its June meeting
+The report will be submitted to Council one month prior to its November meeting.